padel

 Scoring is identical to tennis: 15, 30, 40, game; six games to a set.
 Most social sessions play two or three sets.

-What to expect in your first session
+What should I expect in my first padel session?

 Most beginners find they're having fun within 10–15 minutes.
 The underarm serve is easy to learn, the ball bounces predictably, and the walls give you extra chances to recover.